CS2103AUG2016-W11-C3/addressbook-level4/docs/DeveloperGuide.md

 ### UC13: Relocate storage location

-Change the current storage to other directory specified by the user.
+Change the current storage to another directory specified by the user.

 ##### Main Success Scenario